Projet de recherche, financement RCDAV 2017–2019

 Formerly part of the Visual Communication group at HEAD–Genève, Mabilat holds a diploma in Multimedia Design from the program at Les Gobelins Ecole de l’Image in Paris, and a Masters in Media Design from HEAD–Genève (2014).

-Neves has over nineteen years of professional experience in Graphic and New Media Design.
+Neves has over twenty-one years of professional experience in Graphic and New Media Design.
 He works in Europe and Brazil and co-founded SEVEN design, a virtual design and public relations studio based in Geneva and Sao Paulo which specializes in brand identity strategy and e-reputation.
 Over the last few years, Heder has increasingly focused upon ethical design and the development of his digital skills.
 He has joined forces with Caroline Bernard and Damien Guichard, sharing his skills as an expert in digital design in a series of workshops at HEAD–Genève and has also worked for several NGOs and the private sector.

 Font : Aktiv Grotesk de Dalton Maag